rduplain/nixd/README.md

 1. Clearly log activity.
 Fail loudly and immediately.
 2. Plan for primitive operations to be run repeatedly.
 Finish quickly.
 3. Do not write a DSL for file management.
 We already have one: shell.
-4. Set up `nixd boot` to run without dependencies on all target systems.
+4. Have `nixd install` run without unusual dependencies on all target systems.
 5. Embrace Unix.
 Use exit status and stdio effectively.
 6. It's safe to use GNU bash and bashisms everywhere.
 7. Readability counts.